Florian242/Projet-Envy/README.md

 #Local Installation

 1.On your computer, open Chrome.

 2.At the top right, click on more tools and Extensions or go to chrome://extensions/ 3.Active the developper mode at the top right of your screen.
-4.Cick on load unpackaged extension and select the folder of this project.
+4.Cick on load unpackaged extension and select the unzipped folder of this project.

 #Installation Store